YaoGroup/DIFFICE_jax/paper.md

 Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf' incorperate the optimal settings of PINNs in all these aspects.
-All settings are either universal for the training of different ice shelves or self-adjustable by the algorithm involved in the library based on the auto-detection of different features of given ice shelf.
+All settings are either universal for training different ice shelves or automatically determined by the algorithm based on the features of the given ice shelf.
+Hence, `pinnIceShelf` respository is designed to make the inversion of ice-shelf viscosity more accessible for beginners or users with less knowledge on PINNs.
+On the other end, the repository also provide enough details (including descrption and examples) of various algorithms that can be generalized to conduct cutting-edge research in the field.

 the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure.